2radu3/Rally.AI/README.md

 # RallyAI 🏓💻

 Most padel players hit a ceiling because they can't see what they're doing wrong.
-Our solution: PadelAI - a performance platform that turns raw match footage into an analytics dashboard, making professional coatching accessible for the everyday player.
+Our solution: RallyAI - a performance platform that turns raw match footage into an analytics dashboard, making professional coatching accessible for the everyday player.

 ## Features